Nothing feels worse than being on a trip you were so excited about to end up feeling terribly, terribly lonely.

 8. Find the Right Accommodation for You

-Choosing the right accommodation is important.
+Finding the right accommodation is important.
 You will feel more comfortable in the right environment.

 If you want to be more sociable, stay in a hostel.
 If you don’t like the idea of sharing a dorm, book a private room.
 A lot of hostels organise tours and activities, and there will always be other travellers around to speak to.